Sending Alerts to the Public - A Best Practices Guide

 Providing options like: public sign up URL, text to join, mobile app and general public outreach is imperative.
 Promote reasons why your residents should provide information to get specific alert types.
 Konexus can provide flyers or QR Codes to assist with your public outreach campaign.

 Capturing information is step 1.
 Being responsible about the types of alerts sent and how they are delivered is step 2, and the most important.
 The last thing you want is for your public to get alert fatigue and unsubscribe because your agency is not using best practices with public communication.
+The following image reflects the information that should be included in all emergency messages.

 Here is a public outreach and communication matrix to assist in evaluating which delivery methods are best to use depending on the situation.